org-arl/fjage/src/sphinx/introduction.rst

 Agents may choose to provide one or more *services*.
 Rather than having to know the AgentID of an agent in advance, agents requiring the services of another agent may look for agents providing specific services via the *directory service*.
 Agents may choose to subscribe to and send messages to *topics*.
 All agents subscribing to a topic receive each message sent to that topic.

+Agents may advertise *parameters*.
+These are generic key-value pairs that can be read and optionally written to using a `ParameterReq` message.
+Agents typically use parameters for configuration and status reporting.

 That's pretty much it for the concepts that you need to understand to get started.
 If all of this seems a bit abstract at the moment, don't worry about it -- things will become clear shortly as we go through some examples.

 License